djangofan/html-test-site/README.md

 ==================

 A static sample HTML site for WebDriver testing.
-Site browsing is not enabled; you will need to hit the exact URL:  http://localhost:8001/site/index.html
+Site browsing is not enabled; you will need to hit the exact URL:  http://localhost:8001/index.html

+Get up and running with two steps:
-Run with Gradle task set "clean copyToLib wrapper compileJava startWeb" OR by running the startWeb.bat directly.
+1. Run with Gradle task set "clean copyToLib wrapper compileJava".
+There is also a<br/>
+   'startWeb' Gradle task if  you choose to use it but it isn't really necessary.
+2. Run the included 'startWeb.bat' directly.

 GitHub Site URL
 ==================